Kim Jong Un's Olympic olive branch could see first talks in years

 Ahead of the Games, Moon has asked the U.S. to delay annual military drills with South Korea that are due to begin next month.
 Washington has yet to respond.

-Since taking office, President Donald Trump's harsh rhetoric has signaled his administration’s hard-line stance against North Korea’s nuclear ambitions.
+Since taking office, Trump's harsh rhetoric has signaled his administration’s hard-line stance against North Korea’s nuclear ambitions.
 Pyongyang has responded in kind by deriding the U.S. leader and threatening war.

 The U.S. military has also conducted large-scale shows of force in the region, while Kim increased the pace of ballistic missile tests over the past year.